 I did a euthanizing ceremony for Artie, a family’s beloved cat.
 The vet came to the house, so the whole family (including Panther, the other cat) could be part of it.
 It was both very sad, and very beautiful.

 This was the kids’ first experience with death, and their parents wanted it to be normal, safe, and un-confusing.
 They had prepared the kids well, but still had to work hard to keep what was happening real.
 When the very kind vet said “And then the medicine will put him to sleep.”
 Rachel, the Mom, was quick to rephrase it as, “He’s going to be injected with a chemical that will make his heart stop.
 He’s going to die.
 He’ll be dead.”

 Kids are so literal that they need clear and simple explanations, or their imaginations can run wild and make things worse than they really are.
-Euphemisms are lost on them, and send a message that there is something wrong about what’s happening.
+Euphemisms are lost on them, and coded language sends a message that there is something wrong about what's happening.
 As well-intentioned as it was, the vet’s statement could easily have led them to be afraid of medicine, or of going to sleep.